dimagi/commcare-hq/corehq/motech/openmrs/README.md

   device, when the form was started
 * "/metadata/timeEnd": The timestamp, according to the mobile worker's device, when the form was completed
-* "/metadata/received_on": The timestampe when the form wass submitted to HQ.
+* "/metadata/received_on": The timestamp when the form was submitted to HQ.

 The value's default data type is datetime.
 But some organisations may